 Plaster models for Ex Nihilo figures and fragments are displayed throughout the museum.
 Also pictured is the plaster model of Adam, one of the trumeau figures.

 On display are many prototypes of Hart’s ground-breaking cast clear acrylic works.
 Some pieces feature Hart’s notations in indelible marker denoting changes to be made in composition or in cuts for faceting.
-Also, on display are plaster models for acrylic prototypes which offer a unique window into the complete acrylic process including the patented embedment technique .
+Also on display are plaster models for acrylic prototypes offering a unique window into the complete acrylic process including the patented embedment technique.

 Plaster models for Ex Nihilo: Figure No. 7 and Saint Peter and Saint Paul.
 Also pictured is the plaster model for Daughters of Odessa.
-An editioned bronze of Daughters of Odessa was presented to HRH Charles, Prince of Wales in 1998.
+An editioned bronze of Daughters of Odessa was presented to HRH Charles, Prince of Wales.

 Plaster models (left to right) for Ex Nihilo: Fragment No. 2, Fragment No.7, and Fragment No. 3 surround Hart’s worktables and desk.
-Hart liked to create art while listening to an eclectic collection of tapes and CDs.
-Often playing in the gallery, this music serves as an immersive soundtrack to your museum experience.
+Inspired by music Hart listened to an eclectic collection of tapes and CDs which have been saved and serve as a soundtrack enhancing the immersive quality of the museum experience.

 Plaster model, Daughters of Odessa, foreground.
 Plaster models for Saint Peter and Saint Paul in the background.